Ted Byfield

-Edward Bartlett Byfield (10 July 1928 – 23 December 2021) was a Canadian conservative journalist, publisher, and author.
-He founded the Alberta Report, BC Report and Western Report newsmagazines.
+Edward Bartlett Byfield (10 July 1928 – 23 December 2021) was a Canadian conservative teacher, journalist, historian, and publisher.
+He co-founded Saint John's Cathedral Boys' School and Saint John's School of Alberta, started the Alberta Report, BC Report and Western Report newsmagazines, and published two 12-volume history book series, Alberta In the 20th Century and The Christians: Their First Two Thousand Years.

 Early life and career

 Byfield was born into a Unitarian family in Toronto, Ontario, in 1928 as the son of Caroline (née Gillett) and Vernon "Vern" Byfield, a reporter for the Toronto Telegram and Toronto Star.
-Byfield moved with his parents to Washington, D.C. at the age of 17.
+During WW2 Byfield attended Lakefield College School for two "unforgettable years.
+The place established the first positive values of my life--moral, mathematical, literary--and introduced me to the Christian faith."
+Byfield then moved with his parents to Washington, D.C. in 1945 at the age of 17.

 He began his journalism career as a copy boy for the Washington Post.
 He returned to Canada in 1948 and worked at the Ottawa Journal and Timmins Daily Press and married Virginia Byfield.
 In 1952, the Byfields moved from Toronto with their two children under two, to Winnipeg where Ted Byfield began working at the Winnipeg Free Press.
 Covering Winnipeg city hall news, he once "crawled into an air conditioning duct in order to eavesdrop on a secret city council meeting enabling him to get a scoop on a funding scandal".

-Religious conversion and advocacy
+Byfield role in Winnipeg election upset

+While a political reporter for the Winnipeg Free Press Byfield was enlisted by recently elected MLA Stephen Juba in a bid for mayor.
+Juba's win was "the upset of the decade in Winnipeg municipal politics.
+Once his man was in power Ted made great use of his favored status.
+In particular, he enlisted the mayor’s support for a personal project he had just begun – a weekend boys’ club.
+The effect, of course, was to give the project instant credibility.
+But more importantly, it got the kind of publicity no money could buy."